-When students act on their learning, the school experience is made relevant and the seeds of hope through active citizenship are planted.
+When students act on their learning, school becomes relevant and the seeds of active citizenship are planted.

 Acting on learning: moves beyond investigation of an issue to identifying solutions and working towards a desired change—in personal lifestyle, in school, in the community, and on the planet.
 (Laing, 1998, 170) The premise is - if something is worth knowing, it is worth acting upon.